evilsocket/arc/README.md

-# GoSafe
+# Vault

-GoSafe is an API and HTML+js application server for your secrets.
+Vault is an API and HTML+js application server for your secrets.

 ![very wip](https://i.imgflip.com/20c6dg.jpg)